StefanZander/lecture_notes/nzse/android/html/docs/recycler_view.md

 ### Defining a Model

-Every RecyclerView is backed by a source for data.
+Every RecyclerView is backed by a data source (the *Model* in the MVC-Paradigm).
-Therefore, define a data class which represents the data model being displayed by the RecyclerView
+Therefore, a class which represents the data model being displayed by the RecyclerView needs to be defined.

 ```java
 public class Rating implements Serializable {